fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

 ## Error Handling & Limitations

-- API rate limits (URLscan.io & VirusTotal)
+- API rate limits (URLscan.io & VirusTotal) may delay processing; implement retry logic if necessary.
-- Requires network connectivity to external APIs
+- Requires network connectivity to external APIs; failures should trigger notification alerts.
-- Only scans links, not attachments (future improvement)
+- Only scans links, not attachments (future improvement planned for attachment sandboxing).
+- If no URLs are found, the report will note "No indicators detected."
+- The system relies on the accuracy of threat intelligence feeds, which may occasionally have false positives.

 ---

 ## Future Enhancements

-- Add attachment scanning (sandbox integration)
+- Add attachment scanning (sandbox integration) to detect malware or credential harvesters in files.
-- Forward results into SIEM for long-term storage
+- Forward results into SIEM for long-term storage and advanced correlation.
-- Expand detection to include suspicious keywords and domains
+- Expand detection to include suspicious keywords and domains, such as impersonation attempts or brand abuse.
-- Add caching to avoid resubmitting known safe URLs; build this into it
+- Add caching to avoid resubmitting known safe URLs; build this into the workflow for efficiency.
+- Integrate additional threat feeds (e.g., URLhaus, PhishTank) for broader coverage.
+- Enable automated email quarantine or user notification for confirmed threats.

 ---